salmeens/salmeens.github.io/_pages/about.md

 ---
+title: "About Salmeen"
-title: "About Salmeen | Licensed Esthetician & Virtual Skincare Consultant"
+tagline: "Licensed Esthetician & Virtual Skincare Consultant"
+description: "Meet Salmeen, a licensed esthetician and virtual skincare consultant with a background in nanotechnology, chemistry, and esthetics.
+Specializing in custom skincare routines and ingredient education."
 permalink: /about/
 layout: single
 author_profile: true